-The impact of COVID-19 and related travel restrictions in north and sub-Saharan Africa pushed many more to embark on the dangerous journey.
+The number of people that arrived in Spain by sea, undocumented, through Canary Islands presents great fluctuations.
+Their number was estimated to be approximately 15,682 in 2022.
+The impact of COVID-19 and related travel restrictions in north and sub-Saharan Africa pushed many to embark on the dangerous journey.
 Additional push factors in this case comprise of the political instrumentalization of migrants by the Kingdom of Morocco (as it happened later in Ceuta), in the case of the departures from Western Sahara, and the fishing arrangements between the EU and some countries in Africa which affected traditional fishing practices and increased departures from Mauritania and Senegal.

 The report presents the following conclusions:

 • It is critical to establish coordination mechanisms, ensure adequate standards in all reception facilities, and establish a common approach to the quality of services provided.

 • In the framework of the coordination established, it will be critical to address communication needs and develop a clear communication policy with adequate tools.
 RCCE should be incorporated in light of the current COVID-19 pandemic.

 • Transparency needs to be established at an institutional level, providing transparent information on deportations, transfers to the mainland, and rules applicable in each case.